-I’ve come to the conclusion that I am absolutely freaked out by open waters.
-Last September I was sailing around the Kornati Islands and jumped from the sail boat once and never again.
+I’ve come to the conclusion that I am freaked out by open waters.
+Last September I was sailing around the Kornati Islands and jumped from the sailboat once and never again.
 That’s right, once and never again.
 I just hate that feeling of uncertainty and have a fear of the unknown.
-That’s why I’m starting to really appreciate the smaller secluded beaches in around the Zadar Region.
+That’s why I’m starting to appreciate the smaller secluded beaches in around the Zadar Region.

 Last week I came across this photo on Zadar Region…

 Duboka Draga is located in Vrsi and is part of Zadar Region on Croatia’s northern Dalmatian coastline.
-Vrsi is also the next town to Nin, a few kilometers away and has uninterrupted views Croatia’s highest mountain range, Velebit.
-To get there you’ll need to drive through a very cute and cobble stone town with many ancient ruins and tiny tight streets before having to slowly come down a pebbled one way path.
+Vrsi is also the next town to Nin, a few kilometres away and has uninterrupted views Croatia’s highest mountain range, Velebit.
+To get there you’ll need to drive through a very cute and cobblestone town with many ancient ruins and tiny tight streets before having to slowly come down a pebbled one-way path.
 Be careful to not pop a tyre here, as the path to paradise can be unpredictable!

 There is plenty of space to park on the side once you reach the bottom of this pebble road and without fail you’ll notice Duboka Draga Bay right away and most likely just sigh.
 What a sight!
 The day I went was quiet and we only had to share the small secluded beach with 3 other people but I’d assume in July and August that it would be a little busier.